Chorlton-cum-Hardy: Political representation

 Since the 1970s both of the wards have been in the Manchester Withington parliamentary constituency.
 Until then Chorlton ward had been in the Manchester Moss Side parliamentary constituency.
 In the 2015 general election, the Labour Party's Jeff Smith won the seat with 57.3% of the vote unseating the incumbent Liberal Democrat candidate John Leech.
-Smith was reelected in the 2019 general election.
+Smith was reelected in the 2019 general election and again in 2024.

 Most of Chorlton is divided into two wards, Chorlton and Chorlton Park, which includes the Mersey Bank and Nell Lane estates of south and south-east Chorlton.
 The remainder of the area is included in the Whalley Range ward.
 As of 2019, each of the three wards is represented by three Labour councillors.

 Geography

 The ancient township of Chorlton cum Hardy covered 1280 acre of low-lying, flat land on the north bank of the River Mersey.
 In medieval times the district formed part of the Manor of Withington, an area stretching from Longford Park to Debdale Park and south to the Mersey.
 The highest land is at the south-east end, where it reaches a little over 100 ft OD.
 It is divided by the Chorlton Brook, which runs east to west to its confluence with the Mersey.
 Chorlton grew north of the brook; the hamlets of Barlow and Hardy were on the southern part, which stretches along the north bank of the Mersey for two miles (3.2 km).
 Because the county boundary was determined by the course of the Mersey, it traditionally did not exactly follow the river when it changed course: this happened occasionally in the period before improved flood control measures were introduced in the 1840s.
 The Manchester–Trafford boundary now follows the course of the river.
 Chorlton is surrounded by Stretford, Sale, Didsbury, Withington, and Whalley Range.

 Chorlton's climate is generally temperate, with few extremes of temperature or weather.
 The mean temperature is slightly above average for the United Kingdom.
 Annual rainfall and average amount of sunshine are both slightly below the average for the UK.

 Between Chorlton Brook and the river, Chorlton Ees Nature Reserve occupies the site of Withington sewage works which closed in 1972.
 The derelict site was restored and has a network of trails through its grassland and woodland.
 In the 1970s, gravel was extracted from the Mersey floodplain at Barlow Hall Farm and used in the construction of the M60 motorway.
 The area around the flooded gravel pit was restored as Chorlton Water Park and is now a Local Nature Reserve.

 Chorltonville, a garden village covering 36 acre, was developed in 1911 south of Chorlton Brook and became the home of professional classes who moved into the area.